Home

 ---

 Francisco RamirezFrancisco Ramirez is a speed skater and coach based in Hackettstown, NJ.
 He started on quads in his native Colombia and won a junior national championship, on inlines, in 1995.
 A week later, he immigrated to the United States, where he opened his first of several small businesses.
 He has been a member of the High Gear, Unity and Canariam speed teams.
-Currently, he manages K2-Empire Speed and coaches Excel Speed, which is based at Excel Skating Center, the rink he owns in Hackettstown, NJ.
+Currently, he manages K2-Empire Speed and coaches Excel Speed.

 New York 100K